thedansilva/DDND/README.md

 Spells are performed by typing 'spell [direction]' in the command box.

-The user can use a potion to heal 10 hp by typing 'potion' in the command box.
+The user can use a potion to heal 10 HP by typing 'potion' in the command box.

 The user can end their turn by typing 'wait' in the command box.